1917 Bath riots: Background

+The procedures of sanitation that were implemented in the El Paso border proved to be a larger effort by American officials in order to control the movement of immigrants coming to the United States.
+Scholars have pointed out that these procedures mainly targeted Mexican migrants who found themselves crossing the border for travel or work.
+These health procedures were deemed to be necessary by public officials, but some migrants and observers condemned the inspections due to just how invasive they were and the utilization of chemicals during the disinfection process.
+Historian David Dorado Romo asserts that Mexican migrants crossing the Santa Fe Bridge were mandated to undergo a process of stream drying, chemical fumigations, chemical inspections, and delousing before coming into the United States.

 Men were separated from women and children into separate buildings, where they were stripped of all clothing and valuables.
 Most clothing and valuables were steamed.
 Other items which might be damaged by steam (like shoes, hats, or belts) were exposed to cyanogen gas.
 Attendants examined the nude people for lice.
 The officers conducting the strip searches were rumored to have photographed the nude women and shared the photos to others at bars.
 When lice were found on a man, the man's hair was clipped close to his head and the clippings were burned.
 For a woman, the hair was doused in a mixture of vinegar and kerosene, wrapped in a towel, and left on the hair for at least 30 minutes.
 If lice were found on re-inspection, the process was repeated.
 Once attendants declared the lice test had been "passed", the naked people were gathered in a bathing area and sprayed with a liquid soap made of soap chips and kerosene oil.
 After collecting their sanitized clothing and dressing, migrants were evaluated by a foreman, vaccinated and given a certificate that they had completed the procedure.
 From the disinfecting area, migrants then entered the Immigration and Naturalization Service building for processing.